nrinaudo/kantan.csv/docs/src/main/tut/step_by_step_serialisation.md

 ```

 Obtaining an instance of [`CsvWriter`] is achieved by calling the [`asCsvWriter`] method that enriches any type that
-has an implicit instance of [`CsvOutput`] in scope - or, to keep things simple, any type that you expect to be able to
+has an implicit instance of [`CsvSink`] in scope - or, to keep things simple, any type that you expect to be able to
 write CSV directly to.
 You can read up more on that mechanism [here](csv_sinks.html).

 ```tut:silent